-Action # Title Description Total Funds Contributing 1 ADMIN & EDUCATORS THAT SUPPORT THE ED PROGRAM Collegiate Charter High School of Los Angeles will employ a principal and a total of 13 appropriately credentialed and assigned classroom teachers for students in grades 9-12, to provide instruction in UC A-G approved core subjects (ELA, Math, Science, History, VAPA, Foreign Language, and PE) Collegiate will provide its students with 180 instructional days exceeding CA state requirement of 175 instructional days.
+Action # Title Description Total Funds Contributing 1.1 ADMIN & EDUCATORS THAT Collegiate Charter High School of Los Angeles will employ a principal and a total of 12 appropriately credentialed and assigned classroom teachers for students in grades 9-12, to provide instruction in UC A-G \$1,170,835.00 No

+Action # Title Description Total Funds Contributing SUPPORT THE ED PROGRAM approved core subjects (ELA, Math, Science, History, VAPA, Foreign Language, and PE) Collegiate will provide its students with 180 instructional days exceeding CA state requirement of 175 instructional days.
 All teachers will provide office hours: at least 1 hour of after-school tutoring per week.
 All teachers will participate in 10 days of intensive Summer Professional Development to prepare for the 2022-23 academic school year, with an additional 8 non-instructional days during the academic year to focus on data analysis, tiered supports, and instructional practice.
-Our teachers will also participate in weekly Professional Development and/or staff development. \$1,136,401 Y

-Action # Title Description Total Funds Contributing Summer Professional Development will focus on the following areas in preparation for the upcoming school year: Literacy strategies close reading strategies (including multilingual learner) and Accommodations & Modifications for Students with Disabilities, i-Ready and SBAC results, interventions, and Math strategies.
-2 MEASURING STUDENT PROGRESS - ASSESSMENTS To assess learning gaps, monitor student progress and develop annual growth targets, inform instruction, the following assessments will be administered and utilized as part of the MTSS process: • i-Ready Reading & Math: Grades 9-12 (3 times/year) • Interim Assessment Blocks (IAB) \$20,400 N The Data Analyst will develop data-rich reports of schoolwide, internal, and state mandated assessments for administrators, and teachers to inform instruction and decision-making.
+Our teachers will also participate in weekly Professional Development and/or staff development.
+Summer Professional Development will focus on the following areas in preparation for the upcoming school year: 1.2 MEASURING STUDENT PROGRESS - ASSESSMENTS To assess learning gaps, monitor student progress and develop annual growth targets, inform instruction, the following assessments will be administered and utilized as part of the MTSS process: • i-Ready Reading & Math: Grades 9-12 (3 times/year) • Interim Assessment Blocks (IAB) The Data Analyst will develop data-rich reports of schoolwide, internal, and state mandated assessments for administrators, and teachers to inform instruction and decision-making.
 The CA State Board of Education (SBE) has approved Curriculum Associates i-Ready Assessments as a verified data source. i-Ready is a comprehensive assessment and instruction program that empowers educators with the resources they need to help all students succeed.
+By connecting Diagnostic data and Personalized \$82,362.00 Yes
-By connecting Diagnostic data and Personalized Instruction, i-Ready reduces complexity, saves educators time, and makes differentiated instruction achievable in every classroom for each student. i-Ready provides user-friendly dashboards and reports with actionable data that provides teachers with a foundational understanding of each

-Action # Title Description Total Funds Contributing student's strengths and areas of need. i-Ready's online lessons provide tailored instruction and practice for each student to accelerate growth.
-3 ADDRESSING ACADEMIC NEEDS TO ACCELERATE LEARNING An area of concern is student academic performance in ELA and Math as measured using i-Ready assessment; and the achievement gap among Unduplicated pupils (UP) and Students with Disabilities (SWD) compared with overall schoolwide performance.
+Action # Title Description Total Funds Contributing Instruction, i-Ready reduces complexity, saves educators time, and makes differentiated instruction achievable in every classroom for each student. i-Ready provides user-friendly dashboards and reports with actionable data that provides teachers with a foundational understanding of each student's strengths and areas of need. i-Ready's online lessons provide tailored instruction and practice for each student to accelerate growth.
+1.3 ADDRESSING ACADEMIC NEEDS TO ACCELERATE LEARNING An area of concern is student academic performance in ELA and Math as measured using i-Ready assessment; and the achievement gap among Unduplicated pupils (UP) and Students with Disabilities (SWD) compared with overall schoolwide performance.
 Teachers will provide Tier 1 intervention during instruction.
-To further accelerate learning and address learning gaps students will have access to: \$272,654 Y Summer Academy: Credit recovery for students that failed a course in Spring 2022 led by credentialed content specific teachers Winter Academy: provide one-week of intensive academic support &amp; intervention Accelerate Learning Online Credit Recovery Program Targeted Intervention Tutoring Services - afterschool tutoring to improve graduation rates 4 ADDRESSING SOCIAL-EMOTIONAL & BEHAVIORAL STUDENT NEEDS With the return to in-person instruction it is critical that we focus on the social-emotional, behavioral, and mental health well-being of our scholars and staff.
-All scholars are enrolled in a College Readiness Course (I-IV) that integrates academic and social-emotional practices including Restorative practices and restorative circles.
-Grade level Chairs provide \$29,530 Y
+To further accelerate learning and address learning gaps students will have access to: • Summer Academy: Credit recovery for students that failed a course in Spring 2022 led by credentialed content specific teachers • Winter Academy: provide one-week of intensive academic support & intervention • Accelerate Learning Online Credit Recovery Program • Targeted Intervention Tutoring Services - afterschool tutoring to improve graduation rates \$199,220.00 Yes 1.4 ADDRESSING SOCIAL- EMOTIONAL & BEHAVIORAL STUDENT NEEDS With the return to in-person instruction it is critical that we focus on the social-emotional, behavioral, and mental health well-being of our scholars and staff.
+All scholars are enrolled in a College Readiness Course (I-IV) that integrates academic and social-emotional practices including \$34,391.00 Yes